 What is a Director’s Loan?

-A Director’s Loan is money taken from the company which doesn’t fall into the categories of salary, dividends, or an expense repayment.
+A Director’s Loan is money taken from the company that doesn’t fall into the categories of salary, dividends, or expense repayments.
 Any such withdrawals must be recorded in the director’s personal Director’s Loan Account (DLA).

 Who can take a Director’s Loan?